Social listening is a bit like finding a needle in a haystack, or, to be more accurate, many needles in a very big haystack.

 The query helps you filter out the extra stuff and get to the mentions that are relevant to the questions you want to answer.
 Written well, it ensures that most irrelevant mentions are excluded and that you find the insights you need.

-Read on to get an overview of how to write a good query and ultimately improve your data analysis.
+Read on to get valuable tips on how to write a good query and improve your query writing skills with the help of the latest technology.

 What is a query?